Unidata/rosetta/src/main/webapp/resources/js/README.txt

 This directory contains all the client-side scripts used by this web application.

-3rd-party (not developered here) scripts are contained in their own individual folders.
+3rd-party (not developed here) scripts are contained in their own individual folders.
 Any add-on or custom functions/scripts associated with the 3rd-party packages are located in the respective directories and denoted as custom.js or in a custom subdirectory.